innofied/indexlist/README.md

 Prerequisites:
 --------------
-A besic idea of UITableView and its delegate functions.
+A basic idea of UITableView and its delegate functions.

 Blog:
 -----